 Table of Contents

-- The information is outdated and no longer needed for current analyses.
+- The information is outdated and is not needed.

 By tidying up and removing these excess columns, you’ll streamline your dataset, just as you would declutter your living space.